datacharmer/dbdeployer/README.md

-          --skip-report-port                Does not include report port in my.sandbox.cnf --skip-start                      Does not start the database server --socket-in-datadir               Create socket in datadir instead of $TMPDIR --use-template stringArray        [template_name:file_name] Replace existing template with one from file
+          --skip-report-port                Does not include report port in my.sandbox.cnf --skip-start                      Does not start the database server --socket-in-datadir               Create socket in datadir instead of $TMPDIR --task-user string                Task user to be created (8.0+) --task-user-role string           Role to be assigned to task user (8.0+) --use-template stringArray        [template_name:file_name] Replace existing template with one from file